lifeanddeath/oracle-certification-javaSE8-programmer/src/buildingblocks/BuildingBlocksNotes.md

 # Package Declarations & Imports

-* Java puts classes in packages.
+* Java puts classes in packages. (but package names are optional in a file system).

 Two ways to import classes: